peppekerstens/rccars/_articles/brca-gt10-rules.md

 to run with alternate classes.
 These classes have previously been used in WGT10, and may be more suitable.

-- GT1: For 10.5T motors powered by 1S Lipo/Life with speed controller operating in 'blinky' mode as per BRCA 12th circuit approved list.
-Weight limit 950g
+- GT1: For 10.5T motors powered by 1S Lipo/Life with speed controller operating in 'blinky' mode as per BRCA approved Blinky ESC's list.
+Weight limit 930g.
 - GT2: For 10.5T motors powered by 1S Lipo/Life.
 Boosted ESC.
-Weight limit 950g
+Weight limit 930g.
 - GT3: For 17.5T motors powered by 2S Lipo/Life.
 Weight limit 1150g.

-**Note**: **GT2** class is the only class raced at BRCA events.
+Note: It is suggested that the number of turns is considered a minimum, so running a 13.5T motor in GT1 or GT2 class is fine.

 # Appendix 2 - BRCA GT10 Approved Bodyshell list